wacky6/beyond-home/README.md

 # Assumptions

 * Connection to application server and authentication server is already secured(via TLS + Certificate Transparency +  DNSSEC).
-In other words, malicious party can't pretend to be the server we are connecting to.
+Malicious party can't pretend to be the server we are connecting to.

 # Install